walter-weinmann/py-mathx-lab/templates/docs/background/background_page_template.md

 This page is a **lightweight** background for one or more experiments in `py-mathx-lab`.

-Keep it short (1–2 pages):
+Keep it short (about 1–2 pages):

-**Beginner level:** assume only first-year calculus.
-Prefer intuition and simple examples; avoid heavy analysis jargon unless it is essential.
+- **Beginner level:** assume only first-year calculus.
+- Prefer intuition and simple examples.
+- Avoid heavy analysis jargon unless it is essential.

+Include:

 - the core definition(s),
-- one key theorem/formula (as needed),
+- one key theorem/formula (optional),
 - what experiments usually visualize or measure,
 - the most common numerical pitfalls.

+## Related experiments (optional)

+List the experiments that rely on this topic:

+- {doc}`../experiments/eXXX`

 ## Core definitions